Being a Steward of the Dog

-2) They provide exercise and mental stimulation, health care, grooming, good food, clean water, and a comfortable place to sleep.
+b-Provides exercise and mental stimulation, health care, grooming, a proper diet, clean water, and a comfortable place to sleep.

 HEALTH TESTING

 The breed clubs have established the types of health clearances expected of members before a dog is bred.
 The OFA keeps track of these tests and they are available for the public to view.
 Aside from genetic testing for disease like PRA, most of these tests are snap shots in time and they only tell you that the dog in question, the parent of your pup, is not suffering from a disorder.
 They cannot guarantee that offspring will never be affected, but at the time of breeding the dogs were healthy.
 Health clearances are vital to maintaining dogs, however, they are not absolute.
 No breeder can claim that their dogs will never suffer from any disease, even a genetic one.
 We simply do not know enough about genetics.
-Good breeders do their best to minimize these issues through testing, which runs around $1,000 per dog.
-A good breeder wants to know about the life long health of the dogs they bred, so you should let them know if something occurs no matter how old your puppy is at the time.
+Good breeders do their best to minimize these issues through testing, which runs around $1,500 per dog.
+A good breeder wants to know about the lifelong health of the dogs they bred, so you should let them know if something occurs no matter how old your puppy is at the time.
+I also look at the genetic haplotypes of a dog and potential breeding as conducted by UC Davis and archived in BetterBred.

 There are many environmental conditions that can cause health problems.
 Too much exercise at a young age, injury, poor nutrition, over vaccination, and toxins can all cause the development of issues that a dog is not genetically predisposed to such as autoimmune disease, hip displaysia, and cancer.
 A good place to research minimal vaccine protocols is on Dr. Jean Dodds website.
 Many veterinarians are seeing the dangers of annual vaccinations, and so if you are at odds with your own vet about how to properly handle vaccines you should interview another one.
 Find a vet that works for you, since you are paying them.
 You can google search for homeopathic vets in your area.